Rolleroo/decaychain/README.md

 File used: ./ICRP-07.NDX (column names as per ./UserGuide.pdf - table on page 4)

 ## Thanks
-With particular thanks to @bjodah for use of the batemaneq module (https://github.com/bjodah/batemaneq).
+With particular thanks to @bjodah for use of the batemaneq module (https://github.com/bjodah/batemaneq) and Alex Malins for leading the way (https://github.com/alexmalins/radioactivedecay)